DCC-Lab/PyHardwareLibrary/README.md

-### PhysicalDevice implementation
+## Design goals

 *This part is not fully implemented yet.*

 Communicating with the device through serial ports is the first step.
 However, most of the time, we care about some tasks we want to do with the device (turn on and use laser, acquire spectrum from spectrometer, etc...).
 Therefore, after having figured out what the commands are and how the device responds, it is important to "wrap" or encapsulate all of those commands inside a class (or object) that represents the device to the end-user and make it easy to use without having to know the details. `PyHardwareLibrary` uses a base class called `PhysicalDevice`

-A real physical device is not simple to handle: errors can occur at any time (because of the device itsefl), because the user did not connect it or did not turn it on, because the device is in an irregular  state (e.g., it reached the end of the travel range for instance).
+A real physical device is not simple to handle: errors can occur at any time (because of the device itself), because the user did not connect it or did not turn it on, because the device is in an irregular  state (e.g., it reached the end of the travel range for instance).
 Hence, it becomes important to handle errors gracefully but especially robustly.

 The strategy used by the present library is the following: